 Available breeding habitat and nesting success have been significantly reduced due to increased human activity (modification or curtailment of available habitat), beach erosion, and the introduction of exotic plant and animal species such as European beachgrass (Ammophila arenaria) and the Eastern red fox.
 In addition, the breeding season coincides with the greatest recreational use of beaches.
 Beach visitors can also leave behind garbage that may attract other opportunistic predators such as the striped skunk or American crow.

-Presently, less than 1500 breeding plovers remain in the Pacific coast population.
+Presently, fewer than 2,000 breeding plovers remain in the Pacific coast population.

 In San Luis Obispo County, balancing the human need for recreation with the recovery of this federally listed species presents a great challenge.
-This area provides some of the best plover habitat left in the western U.S., including the sand spit in Montana de Oro State Park, Morro Strand State Beach, and the recently acquired Estero Bluffs property.
+This area provides some of the best plover habitat left in the western U.S., including the sand spit in Montana de Oro State Park, Morro Strand State Beach, and Estero Bluffs State Park.
 During the breeding season, interpretive signage and "symbolic" fencing are placed to guide people away from nesting areas.
 Permitted monitors regularly visit the nesting areas to document nesting activity.

 A large part of the effort to save this species will be to garner a greater public understanding of the plover's plight.
 Sharing the beach with the plover, and other wildlife, will help maintain the diverse and sensitive habitat along the coast.
-This can be achieved, in part, through greater compliance with existing regulations, including dog leash laws and nesting area closures.
+This can be achieved, in part, through greater compliance with existing regulations, including no dogs on State Park Beaches and nesting area closures.
 We all have a role to play in the recovery of the species.

-Unleashed dogs present a constant threat to plovers, causing nest abandonment or loss of unfledged chicks.
+Dogs present a constant threat to plovers, causing nest abandonment or loss of chicks.